carpentries-incubator/SDC-EEGLAB/_episodes/03-data_structures.md

 > {: .source}
 {: .callout}

 The channel locations can also be viewed in their topographical layout.
+In the GUI, navigate to Plot > Channel locations > By name

 ![EEGLAB chanloc menu]({{ page.root }}/fig/eeglab_chanloc_menu_crop.png)